Please note: The Big Booth is a We-Blast service and requires the use of one of our trained operators.

 We have a 3 ton forklift and a 1/2 ton A-frame crane to assist in loading and unloading your project.

-We cannot do large transport trailers, dump trailers, dump trucks or large industrial equipment.
+We cannot do large transport trailers, dump trailers, dump trucks, large industrial equipment, or boat hulls with anti-foul paint.
 Please contact the shop and we can refer you to several companies in the area that can handle really large projects.

 An MMLJ DB500 with a 100kg media capacity that allows up to 1 hour of continuous operation.
 This is the same machine that can be seen on several TV shows, including Overhaulin’ and My Classic Car.
 We’ve hooked it up to a 185 CFM diesel compressor, so air delivery is not a problem!
 The blaster also has adjustable air pressure. so we can dial it down for more delicate projects.
 You can read more about the machine HERE.

 Based on the manufacturer’s recommendation and in conversation with several other blasting companies in the Lower Mainland, we’ve settled on recycled crushed glass in fine, medium and coarse mesh sizes.
 It is exactly the same media that we run in the cabinets and it does an excellent job.
 The fine mesh leaves a very smooth surface and is perfect for car bodies, motorcycle frames or surfaces that require a fine etch.
 The medium mesh is great for removing rust and old paint from large suspension pieces, auto frames, boat and utility trailers and the like.
 The coarse mesh works really well at removing heavy mill scale, epoxy coatings, powder coatings and other difficult coatings.
 We can even do a first pass with the medium or coarse and finish with the fine, to get the surface preparation that you require.